Redwing: Description

-It is 20–24 cm long with a wingspan of 33–34.5 cm and a weight of 50–75 g.
+The thrush is 20–24 cm long with a wingspan of 33–34.5 cm and a weight of 50–75 g.
 The sexes are similar, with plain brown backs and with dark brown spots on the white underparts.
 The most striking identification features are the red flanks and underwing, and the creamy white stripe above the eye.
 Adults moult between June and September, which means that some start to replace their flight feathers while still feeding young.

 Song

 The male has a varied short song, and a whistling flight call.
 Redwings show a distinct dialectic variation in song, having a considerable similarity in song patterns among birds within a local population.

 The Redwing song consists of a number of introductory elements of descending or ascending frequency.
 These elements may be of pure tonal quality, or of a more harsh quality (varying degrees of frequency modulations or "trills").
 After the introductory elements, a fast and more complex song pattern often follows.
 It is the introductory elements which show a geographic variation.
 The boundaries of any given dialect may vary but in a rural and forested environment in Norway the average size of these dialect areas is around 41.5 km2.